tmjeee/fuyuko/README.md

 Documentations are [here](https://docs.fuyuko.org)

 # Slack channel
 Want to drop a message or chat?
-We have Slack channel [here](https://fuyuko.slack.com/channels/#fuyuko)
+We have Slack channel [here](https://fuyuko.slack.com/channels/#fuyuko).
+Feel free to drop by and say Hi.

 # Demo
 Demo app running [here](https://demo.fuyuko.org)